thephpleague/flysystem/v2/design-considerations.md

 Most adapters allow you to create directories.
 For others, they simply do not exist.
 Any type of Filesystem that's commonly used to display files to users (Local/S3/etc) all have directory creation support.
-Each directory that doesn't will have to list that in their respective documentation.
+Each adapter that doesn't will have to list that in their respective documentation.

 ## Directory listings are backed by generators